-The County Department is charged with the responsibility for administering all Medical Assistance Program eligibility and enrollment functions that were delegated by the State Department, in accordance with Rregulations and Rrules established by the State Department, per 42 C.F.R. § 431.10(c)(2)7(b)(ii) activities in accordance with rules established by the State Department.
-The County Department will only be reimbursed for payments under the Colorado Medical Assistance Act and the administration of these Perograms if said Perograms are administered in accordance with the State Department Rrules as well as all other applicable federal, State, and local laws, Rrules and Regulations.
+The County Department is charged with the responsibility for administering all Medical Assistance Program eligibility and enrollment that were delegated by the State Department, in accordance with regulations and rules established by the State Department, per 42 CFR Part 431.107(b)(ii).activities in accordance with rules established by the State Department.
+The County Department will only be reimbursed for payments under the Colorado Medical Assistance Act and the administration of these programs if said programs are administered in accordance with the State Department rules as well as all other applicable federal, State, and local laws, rules and regulations.
+Per 42 CFR Part 431.107(b)(ii), the County Department is responsible for ensuring it complies with the regulations and rules of the State Department.